Classified information in the United States: Facilities and handling

 One of the reasons for classifying state secrets into sensitivity levels is to tailor the risk to the level of protection.
 The U.S. government specifies in some detail the procedures for protecting classified information.
 The rooms or buildings for holding and handling classified material must have a facility clearance at the same level as the most sensitive material to be handled.
 Good quality commercial physical security standards generally suffice for lower levels of classification.
 At the highest levels, people sometimes must work in rooms designed like bank vaults (see Sensitive Compartmented Information Facility – SCIF).
 The U.S. Congress has such facilities inside the Capitol Building, among other Congressional handling procedures for protecting confidentiality.

 The U.S. General Services Administration sets standards for locks and containers used to store classified material.
 The most commonly-approved security containers resemble heavy-duty file cabinets with a combination lock in the middle of one drawer.
 In response to advances in methods to defeat mechanical combination locks, the U.S. government switched to electromechanical locks that limit the rate of attempts to unlock them.
 After a specific number of failed attempts, they will permanently lock, requiring a locksmith to reset them.

 The most sensitive material requires two-person integrity, where two cleared individuals are responsible for the material at all times.
 Approved containers for such material have two separate combination locks, both of which must be opened to access the contents.

 Marking

 Classified U.S. government documents typically must be stamped with their classification on the cover and at the top and bottom of each page.
 Authors must mark each paragraph, title and caption in a document with the highest level of information it contains, usually by placing appropriate initials in parentheses at the beginning of the paragraph, title, or caption, for example (C), (S), (TS), (TS-SCI), etc., or (U) for unclassified.

 Cover sheets

 Commonly, one must affix a brightly colored cover sheet to the cover of each classified document to prevent unauthorized observation of classified material (shoulder surfing) and to remind users to lock up unattended documents.
-The cover sheets warn viewers of the sensitive nature of the enclosed material, but are themselves are unclassified.
+The cover sheets warn viewers of the sensitive nature of the enclosed material, but are themselves unclassified.
 Typical colors are blue for confidential, red for secret and orange for top secret.